 At The Spine Hospital at The Neurological Institute of New York our spinal neurosurgeons are experts in the evaluation and management of patients with dorsal arachnoid web.

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman, Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid, Richard C.E.
 Anderson (Pediatric) and Neil A. Feldstein (Pediatric) are experts in treating dorsal arachnoid web.
 They can also offer you a second opinion.